 November 22, 2011

-Singapore was one of the world’s smallest countries in area, but it was one of the most spacious.
+Despite being one of the world’s smallest countries in area, Singapore turned out be one of the most spacious.
 Moreover, as Southeast Asia’s poster city for economic progress and urban modernism, the city looked not much older than a year or so, especially at the Marina Bay area.
 On a city tour with my elderly mother, I was curious how she would regard this post-modern city.

 The fun really began when the Duck made a splash on Marina Bay.
 After the bumpy watery touchdown, it was smooth sailing from then on.
 Having the back row to ourselves, Mom and I slid from one end to the other to gawk at the views on both sides.
 We had tuned out our Indian tour guide by then, equally distracted by the sights and her incomprehensible accent.